learn-co-curriculum/wsl-setup/README.md

   - Note that for the Hack font to be usable, you have to download it.
 You can check it out [here](https://sourcefoundry.org/hack/).

 18) Update your .learn-config
+  - Open the wsl terminal by running the command `wsl`.
+You can do type this in the Windows search bar or by pressing Windows key and 'R' (for run), and entering 'wsl'.

   - Travel to your Linux home directory by typing `cd`, you can change your .learn-config by typing:

     ```